google-research/google-research/smu/query_sqlite.md

 --output_path /tmp/example.pbtxt
 ```

-Find all the conformers for the given bond topology ids.
-Note that this searches by all detected topologies, not just the topology that originally created the conformer.
+Find all the molecules for the given bond topology ids.
+Note that this searches by all detected topologies, not just the topology that originally created the molecule.
 ```
 python -m smu.query_sqlite \
 --input_sqlite 20220128_complete.sqlite \
 --btids '581948,532611,532626,540263'
 ```

-Find all the conformers corresponding to a given SMILES and output to sdf.
+Find all the molecules corresponding to a given SMILES and output to sdf.
 Note that this internally canonicalizes the SMILES so that both the forms given here return the same thing.
 ```
 python -m smu.query_sqlite \
 --input_sqlite 20220128_complete.sqlite \